-- Disk Defragmenter will also not defragment files which are in use.
+- Disk Defragmenter will also not defragment files that are in use.
 Best to try and shut down as many processes as possible and then defragment.

-- Disk Defragmenter does not defragment the following files: Bootsect DOS, Safeboot fs, Safeboot csv, Safeboot rsv, Hiberfil sys, Memory dmp and the Windows page file.
+- Disk Defragmenter does not defragment the following files: Bootsect DOS, Safeboot fs, Safeboot CSV, Safeboot RSV, Hiberfil sys, Memory dump and the Windows page file.
 However using the -b parameter, as mentioned below, will optimize the boot files.

 Disk defragmenter Command line options

 There are various command-line options for you to exercise control over the defragmentation process.

 To defrag a specific drive, say Drive C, open a command prompt and type:

 -r This is the default setting and defragments file fragments that less than 64 MB.

 -a Analyze the selected drive / volume & display a summary report, consisting of analysis and defragmentation reports.